mdcutone/psychxr/docs/examples/libovr_rendering.rst

 importing::

     import OpenGL.GL as GL
+    import ctypes  # needed for some OpenGL commands

 We now create an OpenGL framebuffer which will serve as a render target for image buffers pulled from the swap chain.
 You must use the computed buffer sizes